 Gerald de Jong

-Building, breaking, rebuilding
+Building, extending, rebuilding

 The shift